keptn/keptn/CONTRIBUTING.md

 ### Propose/design new features

-Proposing new functionality for Keptn is done via a so called [Enhancement Proposal](https://github.com/keptn/enhancement-proposals).
+Proposing new functionality for Keptn is done via a so called [Keptn Enhancement Proposal (KEP)](https://github.com/keptn/enhancement-proposals).
 This is required when it is intended to introduce new behaviour, change desired behaviour, or otherwise modify requirements of Keptn.

 If all you want to propose is a simple addition to a Keptn-service or the CLI, or even a bugfix, you can just open